 Two sharing: £3,060 or £2,880 without Eurostar, TGV or the flight.
 Single occupancy: £3,360 or £3,180 without Eurostar, TGV or the flight.

 Train travel by Eurostar from London to Paris (Standard Premier) and TGV from Paris to Bordeaux (first class); flight (Euro Traveller) from Toulouse to London with British Airways (Airbus 319); travel by private coach; hotel accommodation as described below; breakfasts, 1 lunch and 5 dinners, with wine or beer, soft drinks, water and coffee; all admissions; all tips; all taxes; the services of the lecturer, tour manager and local guides.

-Best Western Etche-Ona, Bordeaux: a central 4-star hotel with renovated rooms.
+Hotel Burdigala, Bordeaux: a contemporary 4-star hotel within walking distance of the historic centre. .
 Hotel Le Centenaire, Les Eyzies: a small 3-star hotel in a good location.
 Grand Hotel de l’Opéra, Toulouse: a central 4-star hotel in a converted 17th-century convent, set back from the Place du Capitole.

 There is a fair amount of walking on uneven and sometimes steep and slippery ground and caves are not well lit.
 Sure footedness is essential.
 It can get very damp and cold inside the caves.
 This tour is not suitable for people who suffer from claustrophobia.
 Average distance by coach per day: 69 miles.

 Before booking, please refer to the FCDO website to ensure you are happy with the travel advice for the destination(s) you are visiting.

 'The itinerary was superb, including highlights of the region and using available time most efficiently.'